jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Starting a new query_

-1. Use the **Edit -> Insert File as Text...** command to insert the file named **Create MASTER logins.sql** located in the "Resources" folder of this lab.
+1. Use the **Edit -> Insert File as Text...** command to open the file named **Create MASTER logins.sql** located in the "Resources" folder of this lab.

     ![Inserting "Create MASTER logins.sql"](Images/vs-selecting-file-open.png)